Kant on the Web

 2. The analytic explication: Prolegomena to Any Future Metaphysics (1783)

-· P. Carus's translation (1902): English Server, spelling has been Americanized and a few of Lewis White Beck's conventions has been made; Full html etext with modernized spelling and the combined revisions of James W. Ellington, (1977) and James Fieser, 1997, The Alex Catalogue: text, and concordance.
+· P. Carus's translation (1902): Wikisource, English Server, spelling has been Americanized and a few of Lewis White Beck's conventions has been made; Full html etext with modernized spelling and the combined revisions of James W. Ellington, (1977) and James Fieser, 1997, The Alex Catalogue: text.

 · Ernest Belfort Bax’s translation (1891): Liberty Fund